Glass jars and bottles can be used to grow indoor plants. Choose your favorites from the list and begin growing them at home.

-Indoor Plants You Can Grow in Jars and Bottles
+Indoor Plants for Growing in Jars and Bottles

 Watch Chain Plant